 7. Continuous learning

 Are you naturally inquisitive?
 Do you refuse to accept a surface explanation?
-Intensely curious internal audit talent involves people who remain curious within environments that can change on a weekly or daily basis.
+Intensely curious internal audit talent involves people who embrace learning and remain curious within environments that can change on a weekly or daily basis.